Hockey Neutral Zone

 Why is the neutral zone in hockey important?

-The neutral zone is important because it dictates the pace of the game.
-Teams must figure out how to skate into the opposing team's zone if they want to increase their shot totals and, consequently, goal totals.
+The neutral zone is important in hockey because it dictates the pace of the game.
+Teams must figure out how to skate into the opposing team’s zone if they want to increase their shot totals and, consequently, goal totals.
 This strategy involves figuring out how the other team is defending the blue line and taking advantage of the weaknesses.
 The offensive zone entry greatly affects the number of shots and offensive opportunities a team will have throughout the game.

 How large is the neutral zone in hockey?